 Mystery Dining offer free meals at certain restaurants to those culinary experts (or near enough!) who are willing to take the time to write a detailed report on their experience afterwards.

 To join up you need to first ‘pass’ an application process to see if you’re the right fit.
 Rejection rates are quite high, so make sure you take the time to do this part properly.

 Also worth noting that the more you work and the better job you make of it, you'll be awarded with a reviewer rating badge – go for gold and you could be awarded with a Michelin star experience!

-Payment: No payment offered, but meal is paid for and sometimes travel expenses covered
+Payment: No payment offered for most jobs, but usually you get a big enough budget to pay for your entire meal and sometimes travel expenses covered

 Pros: Free meals!